brotatotes/bht-automation/bht gen 3/Mark/Chapter 6/Mark 6 38 bht.md

 ### John Gill:
 1. "This he said, not as ignorant, but as willing to try their faith yet more, and that the after miracle might be more manifest and illustrious."
 2. "Go and see; meaning, either that they should examine their own store, if they had any; or rather go and see what was to be had upon the spot, among the company, for money."
-3. "They tell him, Andrew, Simon Peter's brother, particularly, that there was a boy among the multitude that had five barley loaves, and two small fishes; and, at the same time, suggests, that they were nothing for so great a company."
+3. "When they had made inquiry what provisions there were, and the most that could be got at any rate, they tell him, Andrew, Simon Peter's brother, particularly, that there was a boy among the multitude that had five barley loaves, and two small fishes; and, at the same time, suggests, that they were nothing for so great a company."

 ## Debug Info
 ### Generation Details
-- Timestamp: 12-22-2023 23:23:45
+- Timestamp: 12-25-2023 20:32:25
 - Choicest Prompt: "choicest prompt v0.4"
 - BHT Prompt: "bht prompt v0.8"
 - Commentators: "Henry Alford, Jamieson-Fausset-Brown, Albert Barnes, Marvin Vincent, John Calvin, Philip Schaff, Archibald T. Robertson, John Gill, John Wesley"
-- BHT Word Count: 83
+- BHT Word Count: 69
-- BHT Commentary Usage: 50.77%
+- BHT Commentary Usage: 50.91%
-- BHT Quality Score: 1.075535747365737
+- BHT Quality Score: 1.3027003314714962
 - Generate Attempts: 5 / 5
-- ChatGPT injected words (65):
+- ChatGPT injected words (55):
-	['a', 'account', 'and', 'andrew', 'barley', 'be', 'boy', 'bring', 'but', 'can', 'crowd', 'disciples', 'doubted', 'else', 'enough', 'feast', 'find', 'fishes', 'five', 'for', 'gather', 'go', 'group', 'had', 'has', 'he', 'highlights', 'him', 'humble', 'hundred', 'in', 'instructs', 'into', 'it', 'jesus', 'large', 'loaves', 'meal', 'mentions', 'miraculous', 'of', 'offering', 'one', 'origins', 'pennyworth', 'previously', 'prompting', 'questions', 'says', 'see', 'small', 'such', 'sufficient', 'that', 'the', 'them', 'they', 'this', 'to', 'turn', 'two', 'what', 'whether', 'who', 'would']
+	['a', 'among', 'and', 'andrew', 'astounding', 'available', 'barley', 'be', 'bring', 'but', 'crowd', 'demonstrates', 'disciples', 'enough', 'examine', 'faith', 'fishes', 'five', 'food', 'he', 'him', 'informed', 'instructed', 'intent', 'jesus', 'lad', 'loaves', 'manifest', 'meager', 'miracle', 'more', 'of', 'one', 'only', 'provisions', 'questioned', 'small', 'suggested', 'supply', 'test', 'that', 'the', 'their', 'them', 'there', 'they', 'this', 'to', 'two', 'was', 'were', 'what', 'whether', 'with', 'would']
-- ChatGPT injected words (significant words only) (32):
+- ChatGPT injected words (significant words only) (27):
-	['account', 'andrew', 'barley', 'boy', 'bring', 'crowd', 'disciples', 'doubted', 'feast', 'find', 'fishes', 'gather', 'group', 'highlights', 'humble', 'instructs', 'jesus', 'large', 'loaves', 'meal', 'mentions', 'miraculous', 'offering', 'origins', 'pennyworth', 'previously', 'prompting', 'questions', 'says', 'small', 'sufficient', 'turn']
+	['andrew', 'astounding', 'available', 'barley', 'bring', 'crowd', 'demonstrates', 'disciples', 'examine', 'faith', 'fishes', 'food', 'informed', 'instructed', 'intent', 'jesus', 'lad', 'loaves', 'manifest', 'meager', 'miracle', 'provisions', 'questioned', 'small', 'suggested', 'supply', 'test']

 ### Logs
-- Attempt 1 BHT: One of the disciples, Andrew, tells Jesus that there is a boy in the crowd who has five barley loaves and two small fishes, but questions whether they are sufficient for such a large group.
-This boy's provisions were likely the only food the disciples had at the time, enough for just one meal.
-Jesus instructs them to bring the meager offering to Him.
-By saying Go and see, Jesus prompts them to assess the situation and gather whatever else they can find.
-The disciples had previously expressed their doubt that two hundred pennyworth would be enough.
-This particular account of the lad with his lunch is found only in John's Gospel, shedding light on the humble origins of the meal that would turn into a miraculous feast.
+- Attempt 1 BHT: One of Jesus' disciples, Andrew, informed Him that there was a young boy in the crowd who had five barley loaves and two small fishes, but questioned their sufficiency for the multitude.
+This meager supply of provisions was most likely all that the disciples had at their disposal.
+However, Jesus instructed them to bring the food to Him.
+Andrew, aware that two hundred pennyworth was insufficient, suggested that the disciples examine what provisions were available among the crowd.
+This demonstrates Jesus' intent to test their faith and manifest a more astounding miracle.
-- 🔄 Mark 6:38 (attempt 1, 130 words, 47.25% quotes quality score: 1.2681075794125805, V2 normalized quality score: 33.51, commentator tiers 1-3: 39.75%, 19.3%, 40.96%)
+- 🔄 Mark 6:38 (attempt 1, 92 words, 45.31% quotes quality score: 1.3242471916124636, V2 normalized quality score: 35.37, commentator tiers 1-3: 38.66%, 15.71%, 45.63%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
+- Attempt 2 BHT: One of Jesus' disciples, Andrew, informed Him that there was a lad with only five barley loaves and two small fishes among the crowd, but he questioned whether this meager supply would be enough.
+Jesus instructed them to bring the food to Him.
+Andrew suggested that they examine what provisions were available among the crowd.
+This demonstrates Jesus' intent to test their faith and manifest a more astounding miracle.
+- 🔄 Mark 6:38 (attempt 2, 69 words, 50.91% quotes quality score: 1.3027003314714962, V2 normalized quality score: 34.66, commentator tiers 1-3: 37.5%, 17.64%, 44.86%)
-- Attempt 2 BHT: One of the disciples, Andrew, mentions a boy in the crowd who has five barley loaves and two small fishes, but questions whether it would be sufficient for such a large group.
-Jesus instructs them to bring the offering to Him.
-He says Go and see, prompting them to gather what else they can find.
-The disciples had previously doubted that two hundred pennyworth would be enough.
-This account highlights the humble origins of the meal that would turn into a miraculous feast.
+- Attempt 3 BHT: One of the disciples, Andrew, told Jesus that there was a boy among the crowd who had five barley loaves and two small fishes, but questioned what good they would do among so many people.
+This was probably the only food the disciples had with them, just enough for one meal.
+However, Jesus instructed them to bring the meager provisions to him.
+The disciples went to see what other food could be found, and Andrew told Jesus about the boy's offering.
+This exchange was not out of ignorance but to test their faith and to make the subsequent miracle more remarkable.
-- 🔄 Mark 6:38 (attempt 2, 83 words, 50.77% quotes quality score: 1.075535747365737, V2 normalized quality score: 27.11, commentator tiers 1-3: 40.93%, 17.62%, 41.45%)
+- 🔄 Mark 6:38 (attempt 3, 102 words, 56.34% quotes quality score: 1.3634001636932889, V2 normalized quality score: 36.68, commentator tiers 1-3: 39.35%, 15.44%, 45.21%)
 	- BHT WAS OVER 80 WORDS!
-- Attempt 3 BHT: Andrew informs Jesus about a boy in the crowd who has five barley loaves and two small fishes, expressing doubt about their adequacy for such a large group.
-Jesus instructs the disciples to bring the provisions to Him.
-This prompts them to search for more food.
-The disciples had already expressed their skepticism about the insufficiency of two hundred pennyworth.
-This account highlights the humble origins of the meal that would later become a miraculous feast.
+- Attempt 4 BHT: One of Jesus' disciples, Andrew, informed him that there was a boy in the crowd who had five barley loaves and two small fishes, but questioned the adequacy of these provisions.
+This was likely all the food the disciples had, enough for only one meal.
+However, Jesus instructed them to bring him the loaves and fishes.
+Andrew went and found the boy's offering, and through this exchange, Jesus intended to test the disciples' faith and bring about a remarkable miracle.
-- 🔄 Mark 6:38 (attempt 3, 76 words, 42.11% quotes quality score: 1.042386196342121, V2 normalized quality score: 26.0, commentator tiers 1-3: 41.51%, 20.18%, 38.31%)
+- 🔄 Mark 6:38 (attempt 4, 81 words, 48.15% quotes quality score: 1.402725046456968, V2 normalized quality score: 37.98, commentator tiers 1-3: 41.75%, 15.35%, 42.9%)
+	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 4 BHT: One of His disciples, Andrew, informs Jesus that there is a lad in the crowd who possesses five barley loaves and two small fishes, but wonders if they would be enough for the multitude.
-This meager provision most likely constituted the entirety of the disciples' food at the time, entrusted to them for that particular occasion.
-Jesus instructs them to bring the limited offering to Him.
-This prompts the disciples to seek out additional sustenance among the people.
-The disciples had previously voiced their doubts regarding the adequacy of two hundred pennyworth.
-This unique account in John's Gospel emphasizes the presence of the young boy and the simplicity of the meal that would be transformed into a remarkable miracle.
+- Attempt 5 BHT: Andrew, one of the disciples, revealed to Jesus that amidst the multitude there was a boy with five barley loaves and two small fishes.
+Andrew questioned the significance of such a meager offering among the vast crowd.
+However, Jesus asked for the loaves and fishes to be brought to him.
+This exchange was meant to challenge the faith of the disciples and to demonstrate a miraculous sign that would astonish and inspire belief.
+The boy's lunch, a seemingly limited resource, would serve as the catalyst for Jesus' extraordinary provision.
-- 🔄 Mark 6:38 (attempt 4, 120 words, 39.29% quotes quality score: 1.1528528239723161, V2 normalized quality score: 29.68, commentator tiers 1-3: 40.84%, 16.93%, 42.22%)
+- 🔄 Mark 6:38 (attempt 5, 90 words, 35.59% quotes quality score: 1.1624483859288428, V2 normalized quality score: 29.99, commentator tiers 1-3: 39.12%, 17.18%, 43.7%)
 	- BHT WAS OVER 80 WORDS!
 	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- Attempt 5 BHT: Andrew, a disciple, informs Jesus about a boy in the crowd who has five barley loaves and two small fishes.
-Andrew questions if this meager provision is enough for the multitude.
-Jesus instructs them to bring the offering to Him, prompting the disciples to search for more food.
-The disciples previously expressed doubt that two hundred pennyworth would suffice.
-This account highlights the humble origins of the meal that would become a miraculous feast.
-- 🔄 Mark 6:38 (attempt 5, 74 words, 41.07% quotes quality score: 1.135775270413965, V2 normalized quality score: 29.11, commentator tiers 1-3: 39.99%, 22.28%, 37.74%)
-	- LESS THAN 50.0% OF BHT WAS FROM QUOTES!
-- ✅ Mark 6:38 bht prompt v0.8 (83 words, 50.77% quotes)
+- ✅ Mark 6:38 bht prompt v0.8 (69 words, 50.91% quotes)
-- quality score: 1.075535747365737, V2 normalized quality score: 27.11, commentator tiers 1-3: 40.93%, 17.62%, 41.45%)
+- quality score: 1.3027003314714962, V2 normalized quality score: 34.66, commentator tiers 1-3: 37.5%, 17.64%, 44.86%)